spotinst/help/src/docs/elastigroup/tools-integrations/elastic-mapreduce/import-elastic-mapreduce-task-nodes.md

 - [Clone your EMR cluster](elastigroup/tools-integrations/elastic-mapreduce/) into an Elastigroup.
 - Create Scaling Policies for EMR Core and Task nodes.
 - AWS's EMR can occasionally get stuck in Resizing status.
 Elastigroup has an EMR Auto-Recovery process that monitors the resizing process and if necessary launches a replacement instance group.
 To learn more about Elastigroup's EMR Auto-Recovery click [here](elastigroup/tools-integrations/elastic-mapreduce/).
-- Check out our [API Docs](https://docs.spot.io/spotinst-api/) to learn how to create an Elastigroup to run your Task nodes using RESTful APIs
+- Check out our [API Reference](https://docs.spot.io/api/) to learn how to create an Elastigroup to run your Task nodes using RESTful APIs.